thinkhy/TedSubtitle/README.md

 Bug reports are welcome.
 Email to the current maintainers may be sent to <think.hy@gmail.com>.

-I will be happy if the script could help you.
+Hope the script could help you.
+Enjoy it.